AdnanDLuffy/AdnanDLuffy/Readme.md

 # Assalamualaikum!
-<span style="color:red">As you can see my name is Adnan and it's nice to meet you</span>
+As you can see my name is Adnan and it's nice to meet you

 **Things I am good at**
 - Javascript